top of page

 If you are experiencing a medical emergency, call 911 or 988 for a mental health crisis.

 The content on this website is for informational purposes only and does not constitute medical or legal advice.
-It is not intended for use in diagnosing any disease or condition or prescribing any treatment and is not intended to encourage the personal or illegal use of psychedelics.
-The Vilomah Foundation specifically disclaims any liability, loss, injury, or damage incurred as a consequence, directly or indirectly, of the use and application of any of the contents herein.
+It is not intended for use in diagnosing any disease or condition or prescribing any treatment and is not intended to encourage the personal or illegal use of controlled substances.
+The Vilomah Memorial Foundation specifically disclaims any liability, loss, injury, or damage incurred as a consequence, directly or indirectly, of the use and application of any of the contents herein.

 bottom of page